AztecProtocol/noir-starter/vite-hardhat/README.md

 ### Local development

-You can run a separate node from the dev environment:
+You can run a separate Ethereum node from the dev environment:

 ```bash
 bunx hardhat node